"Fela!" Performer and Musical Director Aaron Johnson on Afrobeat and the Life of Fela Kuti

 Fela's life had many different aspects to it, including many different bands.
 He was often jailed and spent some time in exile, but was always composing music.
 In all, Fela released some 50 albums.
 In deciding what to put in to the production, is there some musical theme that runs through everything in trying to tell the story of his life?
 There are definitely themes that run through his dialogue and his music.
 When the director and producer approached me there was only about a two-page treatment for the show.
 Nothing was really written, and maybe just a few songs we knew they wanted to use.
 They wanted to use "Zombie" somehow; they knew they wanted to use "Trouble Sleep."
 There were a few key songs they knew they wanted, but then they would ask me if there was a song I liked with Fela's take on politics or some aspect of something that highlights education.
 Given that I was the only person in the room who knew the catalogue, we would try to find the best song that would highlight a certain aspect of our show.
 I would pick songs that could work, and they'd say, "good work, we might have to tweak the lyrics a little bit," and went on from there.

-Can you give a breakdown of the storyline, the plot, where it starts and how it progresses?
 In this show, and this is not like a little retelling of his life, the idea is that in 1978 we're at his club (The Shrine) in Lagos, Nigeria and he's giving his final show before he's considering leaving the country given what he's endured at the hands of the police, military and government.
 From there there's some flashbacks, some--I won't say flashes forward--but flashes to another realm.
 It's really a post-modern take on what could have been.
 There are certainly factual things in it, but it's not a biopic on stage.

 Is music constantly playing?
 Not constantly, but pretty close.
 It's defiantly a music heavy show for sure.
 The band is on stage and I'd say it's the music that really carries the show.
 Everything else is amazing, but the music is a huge factor in the show.